openebs/zfs-localpv/docs/import-existing-volume.md

-## Import Existing Volumes to ZFS-LocalPV
+## Import Existing Volumes to LocalPV-ZFS

 ### Introduction

 There can be cases where node can not be recovered from the failure condition, in that case application can not come into running state as k8s will try to schedule it to the same node as the data is there on that node only.
-Also, there can be cases where people want to attach the existing volume to the ZFS-LocalPV driver.
+Also, there can be cases where people want to attach the existing volume to the LocalPV-ZFS driver.

 In case of node failure, we can move the disks to the other node and import the pool there.
 All the volumes and their data will be intact as disks are still in good shape.
-Now we can just attach those volumes to the ZFS-LocalPV driver and everything will work seamlessly.
+Now we can just attach those volumes to the LocalPV-ZFS driver and everything will work seamlessly.

-Here, I will walk through the steps to attach the existing volumes to the ZFS-LocalPV CSI driver.
+Here, I will walk through the steps to attach the existing volumes to the LocalPV-ZFS CSI driver.

 ### Prerequisites

-- We should have ZFS-LocalPV Driver(version 0.6 or later) installed.
+- We should have LocalPV-ZFS Driver(version 0.6 or later) installed.
 - volume should be present which you want to import

 ### Setup

 #### Storageclass

-Setup a storageclaass which will be used for importing the volumes to ZFS-LocalPV
+Setup a storageclaass which will be used for importing the volumes to LocalPV-ZFS

 ```
 $ cat sc.yaml